 Nestled amid the forests of Yacolt, a visit to Pomeroy Farm is always a good time, but fall brings out something special.
 Take a hayride among “pumpkin people” and choose both your favorite pumpkin and favorite photo opp.

 If you go: Open every Saturday and Sunday in October; the farm is open from 10 am to 5 pm (last admission is 4 pm).
 All ages welcome.
-Admission is $7 for adults, $5 for kids ages 3-11 (ages 2 and under are free).
+Admission is $8 for adults, $6 for kids ages 3-11 (ages 2 and under are free).
+Pro tip: Some vendors may only accept cash and there is no ATM onsite, so come prepared.

 Courtesy of Grimoire Academy

-Your holiday marketplace for all things spooky, the Grimoire Exhibition is held at the Clark County Fairgrounds. inspired by spooky classics like Sabrina the Teenage Witch and American Horror Story, this marketplace features over 120 vendors of all things witchy pop culture and handmade hocus pocus.
+Your holiday marketplace for all things spooky, the Grimoire Exhibition is held at the Clark County Fairgrounds.
+Inspired by spooky classics like Sabrina the Teenage Witch and American Horror Story, last year, this marketplace featured over 120 vendors of all things witchy pop culture and handmade hocus pocus.

 Cinema of Horrors